MetroModelingServices/metro_mce/README.md

   - Visualization Dashboard (MCEVIZ)
     1. Run the `create_mce_visual_inputs.py` script to convert the data to the format expected by the visualizer.
     2. Run the `create_mce_visual_scen_comp_inputs.py` script to create the scenario comparison data expected by the visualizer.
-    3. Clone the MCEVIZ repository to your location machine using the git address - https://github.com/MetroModelingServices/MCEVIZ.git
-    4. Commit the visualizer inputs to the master (default) branch of your local clone of the MCEVIZ git repository
+    3. Commit the visualizer inputs to a local clone of the MCEVIZ git repository.
-    5. Push the changes up to GitHub and check the online repository master branch to ensure the files have been uploaded.
+    5. Push the changes up to GitHub and check the online repository to ensure the files have been uploaded.
     6. On the website, create and then merge a Pull Request from the master branch into the gh-pages branch in order to publish the new data for the website.
     7. Verify the updated data is displayed on the [website](http://metromodelingservices.github.io/MCEVIZ)